Why RFPs Aren’t Good for Anyone

 2) Start with Discovery instead of diving into the full project.

 If you’re going through the trouble and time of putting together an RFP, you are probably ready to invest a substantial amount of money on your project.
-If you’re about to spend $100K to $300K on a project, it’s understandable that you want to be confident in choosing the right partner, but an agency’s RFP response, much like an individual’s college GPA, isn’t going to give the sense of security you’re looking for.
+If you’re about to spend $100K to $300K on a project, it’s understandable that you want to be confident in choosing the right partner, but an agency’s RFP response, much like an individual’s college GPA, will only tell you so much.

 There’s no better litmus test than working with the agency partner your instinct is pointing you toward, but you can start small.
-Rather than engaging in the full project scope, contract them for a narrower Discovery scope.
+Rather than engaging in the full project scope, ask if you can contract them for a narrower Discovery scope.
 The objective of this engagement is to conduct all the necessary research (landscape, audience, creative, etc.) to properly define your project’s objectives and opportunities.
-This is work you’re going to need to do anyway.
+This is work that will need to get done anyway.
 Doing it as an initial engagement grants you the double benefit of letting you test out the working relationship and setting you up to invest in the project you really need rather than the one you thought you needed.
 At 10% to 20% of the overall project budget, you’re effectively removing most of the risk of investing your full budget in the wrong project with the wrong partner.

 Relationships Don’t Start on Paper